Jangada: It's All True

 Welles's relationship with his studio, RKO Pictures, deteriorated while he was in Latin America.
 He was allowed to finish filming the reenactment of the jangadeiros' epic voyage with a minimal budget and crew, but when he returned to the United States, RKO ended its contract with him.
 Welles tried to persuade other movie studios to finance the completion of the project, but It's All True was eventually abandoned.

 In 1981, 250 metal film cans containing black-and-white nitrate negative were discovered in a film vault.
 The distinctive shots of the "Jangadeiros" sequence identified the footage as being part of the unrealized film, It's All True.
 The film was preserved at the UCLA Film and Television Archive, and Welles's executive assistant, Richard Wilson, accepted the task of making sense of the recovered footage.
 He identified about seven hours of the "Jangedeiros" footage shot at Fortaleza.
 He edited some of the film into a coherent ten-minute sequence, which was used in a 22-minute film that was titled It's All True: Four Men on a Raft (1986).
 The short film was created to help raise funds for the preservation and transfer of the film from nitrate to safety stock — a process that is still far from complete.

 Wilson was also the driving force behind the making of the 1993 documentary feature, It's All True: Based on an Unfinished Film by Orson Welles, which concludes with a reconstruction of "Jangadeiros".
 The documentary was named the year's Best Non-Fiction Film by the Los Angeles Film Critics Association, and its filmmakers received a special citation from the National Society of Film Critics.

 The Last Sailors: The Final Days of Working Sail

 In 1984, Orson Welles narrated a documentary series created by Neil Hollander, The Last Sailors: The Final Days of Working Sail, that includes a 12-minute segment on the jangadeiros of northern Brazil.
 The segment ends with three sails on the horizon: "The world of the jangadeiros.
 Elemental, unique, shrinking.
 A world whose end is in sight."

 Barravento

 In Barravento (lit.
 "The Turning Wind"), a 1962 Brazilian drama film directed by Glauber Rocha, jangadas appear throughout.

+Suíte do Pescador

+Begins from the words 'Minha jangada vai sair pro mar".